 - LIBID The London Inter-Bank Bid Rate, the rate which banks would have to bid to borrow funds from other banks for a given period.
 The official rate is published by the Bank of England at 11am each day based on trades up to that time. - LIBOR The London Inter-Bank Offer Rate, the rate at which banks with surplus funds are offering to lend them to other banks, again published at 11am each day. - Liquidity Relates to the amount of readily available or short term investment money which can be used for either day to day or unforeseen expenses.
 For example Call Accounts allow instant daily access to invested funds. - Maturity Type of loan where only payments of interest are made during the life of the loan, with the total amount of principal falling due at the end of the loan period. - Money Market Fund (MMF) Type of investment where the Council purchases a share of a cash fund that makes short term deposits with a broad range of high quality counterparties.
-These are highly regulated in terms of average length of deposit and counterparty quality, to ensure AAA rated status. - Policy and Strategy Documents documents required by the CIPFA Code of Practice on Treasury Management in Local Authorities.
+These are highly regulated in terms of average length of deposit and counterparty quality, to ensure AAA rated status.
+As from 21 July 2018 there will be three structural options for existing money market funds Public Debt Constant Net Asset Value (CNAV), Low Volatility Net Asset Value (LVNAV) and Variable Net Asset Value (VNAV) - Policy and Strategy Documents documents required by the CIPFA Code of Practice on Treasury Management in Local Authorities.
 These set out the framework for treasury management operations during the year. - Public Works Loans Board (PWLB) a central government agency providing long and short term loans to Local Authorities.
 Rates are set daily at a margin over the Gilt yield (see Gilts above).
 Loans may be taken at fixed or variable rates and as Annuity, Maturity, or EIP loans (see separate definitions) over periods of up to fifty years.
 Financing is also available from the money markets, however because of its nature the PWLB is generally able to offer better terms. - Capita Asset Services Capita Asset Services are the City Council's Treasury Management advisors.
 They provide advice on borrowing strategy, investment strategy, and vetting of investment counterparties, in addition to ad hoc guidance throughout the year. - Yield see Gilts